 Best overall mascara

-Best overall mascara (runner-up)
+Best runner-up mascara

 Best (less expensive) mascara